 The mission of World Trade Center Utah (WTC Utah) is to help Utah companies think, act and succeed globally.
-WTC Utah accomplishes this mission through four key objectives:
+WTC Utah accomplishes this mission through three key objectives:

 - Motivate and educate Utah businesses to expand their global presence through training seminars, regional forums and newsletters focused on international business development, trade issues and export opportunities.